ssi-dk/beone-datahub/README.md

 BeONE web app runs trough Docker, so you will need Docker on your computer in order to install it.
 Please see the Docker documentation for your platform.
 On Windows, the recommended way of running Docker is through Windows Subsystem for Linux (WSL) version 2.
 The application is being developed and tested with Ubuntu 20.02 on top of WSL2.

 ## MongoDB
 In order to use BeONE Web App you must have access to a running instance of a MongoDB database that contains a BeONE data structure.
+At least for now, a read-only account for the MongoDB database will be sufficient as BeONE Web App will not write any data to the MongoDB database.

+### Install a local MongoDB on Ubuntu
 If you do not already have a MongoDB database that you can use for testing the BeONE Web App, you can install MongoDB on your local machine.
 For development, a MongoDB 3.6 provided by the Ubuntu repositories is being used.
 Although this version is very old, it is currently sufficient for testing.
+You can install it in Ubuntu 20.04 with thic command:

+    sudo apt install mongodb

+You will also need to start it by running:

+    sudo service start mongodb

+### Load test data into MongoDB
+Todo.

+### Configure MONGO_CONNECTION
 Set the database URI in the MONGO_CONNECTION variable in settings.py.
 The following setting will connect to a MongoDB server instance running in the host OS and use a database named 'beone' for both authentication and data:

     MONGO_CONNECTION = 'mongodb://host.docker.internal:27017/beone'